josephseverino/Kaggle_Zillow_estimate_error/README.md

 ## Issues: Time Constraints & Computation Expense

 <span style="font-family:Papyrus">
- Due to computation expense of running all 2.9 million points, I decided this would a better model with more powerful computation resources such as a GPU.
-This will be considered in future research.
+Due to computation expenses of running all 2.9 million points, I decided it would better to build KNN features when I have access to a GPU.
 </span>

 <p align="center">